-But keep in mind that economic subsidiarity is not to be confused with undifferentiated decentralization, it is rather a controlled process to establish a socially and ecologically efficient hierarchy of economic production.
+But keep in mind that economic subsidiarity is not to be confused with undifferentiated decentralization, it is rather an economy-politically controlled process to establish a socially and ecologically efficient hierarchy of economic production in accordance with technological capabilities.
 With this understanding, economic subsidiarity stands for decentralized economic self-determination and individual responsibility, including local responsibility for people and nature, and for widespread diversity of production technologies and products.

 Up to now, the need for economic subsidiarity is getting little attention from both politics and economics.
 If anything, it was assumed that the formation of functional economic structures was sufficiently ensured by efforts concerning political subsidiarity and by the market mechanism.
 In most cases even economic concentration was promoted, because economies of scale and economies of scope were equated with high and sustainable productivity, disregarding their negative social and environmental effects under centralist conditions.
 As a compliment see the article Scale Economies and Productivity.

 The above-mentioned conditions for prosperity and welfare include the interaction of all three subsidiarities mentioned: the social, political, and economic subsidiarity.